ajcumine/pokelm/BLOG.md

 But the rest of the code was working as I would have wanted it to so I was happy at this stage.
 One thing I wanted to know about was styling.
 My current basic elm styling had no type safety, you could type whatever you wanted after `style` and so long as it was two strings, the compiler would run successfully.
 As far as I know `style "hot" "potato"` is not valid css.

 In modern javascript we have libraries to handle this such as [styled components]().
 I had a look around the [elm package library](https://package.elm-lang.org/) and decided to try [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).
-This gives the css typings so my attempt at invalid css with `css [ hot potato ]` had the compiler up in arms not knowing what `hot` or `potato` were, even as strings `css [ "hot" "potato" ]` the compiler errored correctly as this was still invalid.
+This gives the css typings so my attempt at invalid css with `css [ hot potato ]` had the compiler up in arms not knowing what `hot` or `potato` were, even as strings `css [ "hot" "potato" ]` the compilation failed correctly as this was still invalid.

 There were some problems though as I tried to `display flex`.
 As `flex` is already a css property it cannot also be an attribute, so `displayFlex` is used instead.
 There are similar things throughout the `elm-css` package and sometimes it takes a little digging to find out why something won't work when you think it should.
 There is a fallback property `property : String -> String -> Style` which allows you to give it any custom style that might be missing.